Category:

 Finally, remember that most negative comments online are not about the sales process.
 People, unfortunately, have come to expect the sales process to be boring, a bit time-consuming, and often painful.
 Unless they are positively surprised like at Apple or Nordstrom, an average performance likely won’t even be noticed.
 Negative comments generally are about speed of delivery and the quality of the product and its installation, if that is required.
 Some of the most positive comments online are often about how you deal with problems when they occur.
 Understanding the customer experience after the sale is essential to changing how you blend detailing with retailing.
 Yelp can be your main advocate, or caste a pall over your entire business.

-If you are going to a customer’s home, how your sales and installation team look is important.
+If your business involves going to a customer’s home, how your sales and installation team look is important.
 It may still be common with many installation crews, but butt cracks on installers went out with Jackie Gleason.
 When your sales and installation staff walk into someone’s home in a dirty uniform and work boots not covered in booties to protect a customer’s floors, the customer views that as a lack of common courtesy.
-When your installation crew does not have the parts needed to complete an installation the first time, your business is not going to be seen as professional.
+When your installation crew does not have the parts needed to complete an installation the first time, your business will not be seen as professional.
 And, it should go without saying that how your delivery vehicles look is important, since they are an extension of your retail environment.

-Protecting your online reputation today is essential, and the selling process is only a small part of how consumers will view their retail experience.
 Extraordinary retailers will not only survive the transition to the retail theater; they will become more extraordinary because of it.
-Making the transition to an effective landed retailer requires that you examine each level of your shopping experience and redevelop what you do, so that you can positively surprise your shopper and, by doing to, sell to them individually in the way they want to buy.
+Making the transition to an effective landed retailer requires that you examine each level of your shopping experience and redevelop what you do, so that you can positively surprise your shopper, and sell to them individually in the way they want to buy.

 Get Strategic Advice